 Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
 This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-DSL and DDSLs are termly able to attend Briefing sessions run by SSCB to cover current local and national topics and areas of priority.
-DSL team of four regularly discuss and share key experiences from current cases to cross - reference, seek professional support and mutual supervision.
+This is achieved through accessing Education Safeguarding Briefings and maintaining an up to date knowledge of statutory guidance.